49,380 Shares in Vanguard Ultra-Short Bond ETF (BATS:VUSB) Acquired by Chicago Partners Investment Group LLC

-Chicago Partners Investment Group LLC bought a new position in shares of Vanguard Ultra-Short Bond ETF (BATS:VUSB – Get Rating) during the 4th quarter, according to its most recent disclosure with the SEC.
-The institutional investor bought 49,380 shares of the company’s stock, valued at approximately $2,423,000.
+Chicago Partners Investment Group LLC acquired a new stake in Vanguard Ultra-Short Bond ETF (BATS:VUSB – Get Rating) during the fourth quarter, according to its most recent Form 13F filing with the SEC.
+The institutional investor acquired 49,380 shares of the company’s stock, valued at approximately $2,423,000.

-Several other large investors have also recently added to or reduced their stakes in the business.
-Ritholtz Wealth Management purchased a new stake in Vanguard Ultra-Short Bond ETF during the 4th quarter worth approximately $58,940,000.
-Kathmere Capital Management LLC increased its stake in Vanguard Ultra-Short Bond ETF by 3.3% during the 4th quarter.
-Kathmere Capital Management LLC now owns 759,149 shares of the company’s stock worth $37,198,000 after buying an additional 24,129 shares during the period.
-Cambridge Investment Research Advisors Inc. increased its stake in Vanguard Ultra-Short Bond ETF by 9.5% during the 4th quarter.
-Cambridge Investment Research Advisors Inc. now owns 652,035 shares of the company’s stock worth $31,950,000 after buying an additional 56,463 shares during the period.
-Commonwealth Equity Services LLC increased its stake in Vanguard Ultra-Short Bond ETF by 1.4% during the 4th quarter.
-Commonwealth Equity Services LLC now owns 525,696 shares of the company’s stock worth $25,759,000 after buying an additional 7,364 shares during the period.
-Finally, InterOcean Capital Group LLC increased its stake in Vanguard Ultra-Short Bond ETF by 7.9% during the 4th quarter.
-InterOcean Capital Group LLC now owns 480,237 shares of the company’s stock worth $23,532,000 after buying an additional 35,045 shares during the period.
+A number of other large investors also recently modified their holdings of VUSB.
+Concord Wealth Partners purchased a new stake in shares of Vanguard Ultra-Short Bond ETF in the 4th quarter valued at approximately $100,000.
+IFP Advisors Inc increased its position in shares of Vanguard Ultra-Short Bond ETF by 339.0% in the 4th quarter.
+IFP Advisors Inc now owns 1,958 shares of the company’s stock valued at $100,000 after purchasing an additional 1,512 shares during the last quarter.
+RFP Financial Group LLC purchased a new stake in shares of Vanguard Ultra-Short Bond ETF in the 4th quarter valued at approximately $199,000.
+Coldstream Capital Management Inc. purchased a new stake in shares of Vanguard Ultra-Short Bond ETF in the 4th quarter valued at approximately $227,000.
+Finally, Raymond James & Associates purchased a new stake in shares of Vanguard Ultra-Short Bond ETF in the 4th quarter valued at approximately $236,000.

 Vanguard Ultra-Short Bond ETF Trading Up 0.1 %